Should I Do Kegels? A Complete Guide to Pelvic Floor Exercises

 Now that you’ve got the basic "how-to" down, it’s essential to recognize that Kegels are just one piece of the puzzle.
 Much like you wouldn’t train only your biceps and expect to be able to do a pull-up, Kegels alone won’t solve every pelvic floor problem.

-For instance, if your pelvic floor’s is “too tight,” “overactive” or “high tone”, Kegels could worsen your symptoms.
+For instance, if your pelvic floor is “too tight,” “overactive,” or “high tone,” Kegels could worsen your symptoms.
 It’s not going to harm you to give them a try, but if you notice that your leaking or pain is getting worse, stop practicing them and call a pelvic floor physical therapist.

 3 Reasons Kegels Might Not Be Helping You

-You’re doing them incorrectly.
-There’s published research showing that many people perform Kegels incorrectly, even after receiving verbal instructions.
-If you’re unsure, consider seeing a pelvic floor physical therapist to guide you.
+There’s published research showing that many people perform Kegels incorrectly, even after verbal instruction.

 The Role of Kegel Trainers